How To Clean And Lubricate Hedge Trimmer Blades

 - Leave the trimmer with the blades pointing downwards for a few minutes to dry out.

 And that is how to clean a trimmer.
-You can if you really want use alcohol or perhaps even kerosene as the cleaning agent.
-Their main advantage is that they will disinfect the blades in the event that you have been cutting hedges which may be suffering some form of fungal infection.
+You can if you really want use alcohol or perhaps even kerosene to steralize the clippers.
+Their main advantage is that they will disinfect the shears in the event that you have been cutting a plant, bush or tree which may be suffering some form of fungal infection.
 However the risk of cross infection, in our opinion, is slight and so we don’t recommend this.

-Now, before putting everything away it is a good idea to lubricate the blades.
+Now, before putting everything away it is a good idea to grease the blades.

 How To Lubricate Hedge Trimmer Blades